Ga naar het hoofdmenu Ga naar de inhoud

 Energy consumption intensity: data provided by energy companies and grid operators.

-Energy labels: energy labels in line with the EU Energy Performance of Buildings Directive.
-The energy label must be determined according to the calculation method NTA 8800.
-This method applies to existing and new buildings.
-A certified external party will assess the relevant real estate asset and will register its characteristics in EP-online, the official Dutch database for energy indicators and labels.
-The database can be consulted to retrieve the energy label for a specific housing unit.
+Energy labels: energy labels are assigned in accordance with the EU Energy Performance of Buildings Directive.
+The energy labels are determined using the calculation method NTA 8800.
+This method applies to both existing and new buildings.
+A certified external party assesses the relevant real estate asset and registers its characteristics in EP-online, the official Dutch database for energy indicators and labels.
+The database can be consulted to retrieve the energy label of a specific housing unit.

 Limitations to methodologies and data